 Our revenues and profitability may vary in any given year, and from quarter to quarter, depending on the timing, number and mix of products sold and the average selling price of the products, and are also affected by the seasonality of our business.
 In addition, due to competition, uncertain market acceptance and other factors, we may be required to reduce prices for our products in the future.
+In the wake of the COVID-19 pandemic, the variability of our operating results has been better measured on a linear basis, from one quarter to the next, rather than on a year-over-year basis.
+In 2020, the second, third and fourth quarters reflected similar levels of increase in demand for our products.

 Our future results will be affected by a number of factors, including our ability to: increase the number of units sold; develop, introduce and deliver new products on a timely basis; accurately anticipate customer demand patterns; and manage future inventory levels in line with anticipated demand.
 Our results may also be affected by competitive factors, the extent to which our cost controls plans succeeds, the availability of working capital, results of litigation, the enforcement of intellectual property rights, currency exchange rate fluctuations, commodity prices and economic conditions in the geographic areas in which we operate.
-Macro factors, such as the extent of growth of the 3D printing market generally, may also impact our operating results.
+Macro factors, including global economic conditions, as impacted by developments such as the rate of infection for the coronavirus in particular regions and on a worldwide basis, and macro factors particular to our industry, such as the extent of growth of the 3D printing market generally, may also impact our operating results.
 There can be no assurance that our historical performance in revenues, gross profit and net income (loss) will improve, or that revenues, gross profit and net income (loss) in any particular quarter will improve over those of preceding quarters, including comparable quarters of previous years.
 See Item 3.D - "Risk Factors" above.